Year-End Bookkeeping for Taxidermy Shops: Keeping It Simple

 Before the calendar turns, take care of these basics:

-Match Your Deposits: Ensure every bank deposit lines up with a specific receipt or invoice.
+• Match Your Deposits: Ensure every bank deposit lines up with a specific receipt or invoice.
+If you deposited $500 in cash, make sure you have the paperwork to back up where that $500 came from.

-The Inventory Walkthrough: Do a quick count of high-value supplies—forms, tanning chemicals, and glass eyes.
-Your accountant may need an “Ending Inventory” value for your tax return.
+• The Inventory Walkthrough: Do a quick count of high-value supplies—forms, tanning chemicals, and glass eyes.
+Your accountant may need an “Ending Inventory” value for your tax return to calculate your Cost of Goods Sold. (not always needed, talk to your accountant)

-Pro Tip: Keep your carbon copy receipt books intact.
-Don’t tear pages out randomly; if an auditor asks questions, a chronological book is your best defense.
+• Pro Tip: Keep your carbon copy receipt books intact.
+Don’t tear pages out randomly; if an auditor ever asks questions, a chronological book is your best defense.

 4. Modernizing Your Shop: Custom Taxidermy Software

 If you’re tired of the paper trail, consider moving to custom taxidermy management software.
-These tools (like MountMonitor, TSS Pro, or Taxidermy Workshop) are built for our industry.
+These tools (like MountMonitor, TSS Pro, or Taxidermy Workshop) are built specifically for the workflow of a shop.

-Track Everything: Follow a mount from intake to the trophy room.
+• Track Everything: Follow a mount from intake to the trophy room in one digital file.

-Financial Sync: Most of these tools track income and expenses in real-time and can sync directly with QuickBooks, making tax time a breeze.
+• Financial Sync: Most of these tools track income and expenses in real-time and can sync directly with QuickBooks, making tax time a push-button process.

 5. Sales Tax: Don’t Ignore It